ionos-cloud/ionosctl/docs/commands/k8scluster/delete.md

 ## Description

 This command deletes a Kubernetes cluster.
-The cluster cannot contain any node pools when deleting.
+The cluster cannot contain any NodePools when deleting.

 Required values to run command: